Noiredd/PEGAS/docs/simulation.md

 By this design, each stage of a vehicle must be flown in an individual simulation, and the final condition of each of them becomes the initial condition for the subsequent.
 For this reason, each stage of a vehicle must be a complete, self-sufficient description of a vehicle.
 Additionally, a "stage" does not necessarily have to be a physical stage - shift of a control scheme (eg. from an atmosphere-optimized method to precise orbit targetting algorithm) also must be handled by staging.
+Another consequence of this setup is that guidance (control) is closely tied with the physical design of the vehicle - control algorithm changes can only be made when the vehicle stages.
+So if such a change is required during an active burn, an artificial staging event has to be created (which requires a redefinition of a vehicle itself).

 Another crucial difference is a physics setting, which is stripped down to the necessary bones.
 At all times, only one body is simulated: the vehicle.